Our mission is to invest in human, natural, and creative potential, serving as thoughtful stewards and catalysts.

 We share knowledge and learning in ways that contribute to deeper understanding of our work, that document both successes and failures, and that promote continuous improvement.

 We aim to be open and transparent about our work and to contribute to broader efforts that promote and advance the field of philanthropy.

-We are active collaborators with partners from all sectors, recognizing that the challenges we confront require the active engagement of multiple actors.
+We aim to be constructive partners to colleagues from all sectors, recognizing that the challenges we confront require the active engagement of multiple actors.

 The Pilot House

 Situated on the Boston Harbor, the Barr Foundation’s office is housed within the historic Pilot House, built in 1845 as part of the flourishing shipping trade along Boston’s waterfront.
 In April 2016, Barr’s offices expanded into the adjacent building at Two Atlantic Avenue.

 The Pilot House initially served as lodging for ship captains (“pilots”) and passengers, and has been used over time for a range of industrial and commercial purposes.

 Notable for its brick-and-beam construction and arched windows, The Pilot House gave inspiration to Barr’s logo, which suggests light reflecting from those windows onto the waters of the Boston Harbor.

 As part of our commitment to the arts, Barr’s offices showcase a curated collection loaned to the Foundation and featuring living, contemporary artists.
 Learn about our office artwork.